cookiengineer/ANN-Guide/book/04-AI-Crash-Course.md

 - Population gets killed and replaced
 - Some of them are Mutants (20%)
 - Some of them are Survivors (20%)
-- Only the best ones get to breed (60%)
+- The best ones get to breed (60%)

 ## Evolution Basics